Predicting performance on high-stakes tests: Why, how, and what’s next

 For more information about interpreting predictions of future student performance, watch this quick AssessMinute video.

-Once you’ve used Renaissance Star Assessments to predict student performance on your state’s summative or high-stakes test, you may find yourself asking: What next?
+Once you’ve used Star Assessments to predict student performance on your state’s summative or high-stakes test, you may find yourself asking: What next?

 With Star, you have lots of options.
 You can: